johnowusuduah/Continuous_Integration_Delivery_FastAPI/README.md

-# Continuous Integration with Github Actions & Continuous Delivery of FastAPI Microservice with AWS App
+# Continuous Integration with Github Actions & Continuous Delivery of FastAPI Microservice with AWS App Runner

 In most tribes of Sub-saharan Africa, there is a lot of cultural significance given to the day of the week of which an individual is born.
 Over the years, even though Sub-saharan countries have recovered from decades of poor record keeping of births and deaths, there are large swathes of the population who do not know the day of the week they were born?